This is the multi-page printable view of this section. Click here to print.

 Reference

-• If you are using replication or disk backup, you cannot delete the snapmirror snapshot.
+• If replication or disk backup is in use, you cannot delete the snapmirror snapshot.

-• When the snapshot recovery button is clicked, the volume will be restored to the latest snapshot in the Available state.
+• When you click the snapshot recovery button, the volume is restored to the latest snapshot in the Available state.

 • When selecting to create a recovery volume on the snapshot list page, a new volume based on the snapshot is created without modifying the existing volume.

-• The snapshot list can be viewed in the original and backup.
-The replica can be viewed after the policy is deleted.
+• The snapshot list can be viewed in both the original and the backup.
+Replicas can be viewed after the policy is deleted.

-• Snapshot creation, recovery, and recovery volume creation can be used on the original.
+• Snapshot creation, recovery, and recovery volume creation are available on the source.

-• When using replication or disk backup, you cannot recover with a snapshot, and you can only create a recovery volume.
+• When using replication or disk backup, you cannot recover with a snapshot; you can only create a recovery volume.

-You can view the replication information of the selected resource on the File Storage list page.
+On the File Storage List page, you can view the replication information of the selected resource.

 Only one copy can be created.